 Jump to topic

 Many people experience temporary pain in the jaw joint and muscles throughout their lifetimes.
-This occasional discomfort typically doesn’t signal a serious underlying condition, such as TMD.
-Although, some people develop long-term symptoms that occur more frequently, which often results in the diagnosis of a TMJD disorder.
+This occasional discomfort typically doesn’t signal a serious underlying condition, such as TMJ.
+Some people develop long-term symptoms that occur more frequently, which often results in the diagnosis of a temporomandibular disorder.

-Patients with TMD experience different kinds of pain, including headaches, earaches, or discomfort when opening or closing the mouth.
+Patients with TMJ experience different kinds of pain, including headaches, earaches, or discomfort when opening or closing the mouth.

-“Women are twice as likely to develop TMD than men, especially mothers and those taking oral contraceptives.”
+“Women are twice as likely to develop TMJ than men, especially mothers and those taking oral contraceptives.”

 The most common sign of a TMJ related issue is connected to pain in the jaw joint and chewing muscles.

-In some cases, TMD symptoms go away on their own.
-Although, if the jaw pain persists for a few months, TMD may be present.
+In some cases, TMJ symptoms go away on their own.
+Although, if the jaw pain persists for a few months, TMJ may be present.
 Common symptoms include:

 During the first assessment, the dentist reviews the patient’s detailed medical history.
 Next, they look for symptoms following an intra-oral and extra-oral examination, which includes examining inside the patient’s mouth and outside (near the jaw, neck, and temple).
-A dentist also typically checks the joint area while the patient opens and closes their mouth.
+Dentists also typically check the joint area while the patient opens and closes their mouth.

-Medical imaging, x-rays, and measuring how far a patient’s mouth opens may also be necessary for the proper diagnosis of TMD.
+Medical imaging, x-rays, and measuring how far a patient’s mouth opens may also be necessary for the proper diagnosis of TMJ.

-Medications are administered after minimally invasive or invasive TMD surgeries.
-They may also be used to relieve pain for patients with minor TMD symptoms.
-Common medications include:
+Medications are administered after minimally invasive or invasive TMJ surgeries.
+They may also be used to relieve pain for patients with minor TMJ symptoms.

 $50-$300 (per session)